mayuri311/shipits/shipits/MONGODB_SETUP.md

-# MongoDB Integration Guide for ShipIts Forum
+# MongoDB Integration Guide for Osprey @ CMU Forum

-This guide covers the comprehensive MongoDB setup for the ShipIts Forum application.
+This guide covers the comprehensive MongoDB setup for the Osprey @ CMU Forum application.

 ## 🚀 Quick Start